-Divorce Mediation in NC and SC
+Divorce Mediation Lawyers in North Carolina and South Carolina

 Divorce litigation can be extremely difficult and emotionally trying for a family.
 In addition to the emotional stress involved, divorce proceedings can also cause financial hardship.
 Thankfully, litigation isn’t the only option available to separating couples.
 If you are on amicable terms with your spouse, mediation and collaborative law may be a viable alternative for you in North Carolina or South Carolina.